saapra/security-tips/web.md

-## sql-ite injection with not allowed > spaces ' " union select
+## sqlite injection with not allowed > spaces ' " union select

 * `%0a` to make spaces
 * `unUnionion` string cutting because it was replacing our input